ndodswor/Duda/README.md

         end up with, for example, three 'home' pages if you want your site to have three languages.
 The page names can be whatever you wish (Incio, for example, would be a good name for the home page in spanish)
-    3. Rename the page URLs for your site's pages (in manage pages, click the gear icon to the right of each page, then go to SEO & Settings and scroll down to 'page  URL') to match their equivalent page's URL, but followed by an underscore and then the language suffix.
-For example: home becomes home_spa, gallery becomes gallery_spa, et cetera.)
+    3. Rename the page URLs for all of your site's pages (in manage pages, click the gear icon to the right of each page, then go to SEO & Settings and scroll down to 'page  URL') to match their equivalent page's URL, but followed by an underscore and then the language suffix.
+        For example: the home page becomes home_spa, gallery_eng becomes gallery_spa, et cetera.)
+The visible names of the pages can be whatever you like; only the URLs need to be customized in this way.
         You can find a list of supported languages and their suffixes in the supported languages section above.
         Note: The default home page's URL is always 'home', and cannot be changed.
     4. Paste this script into the site's header (go to menu, then site settings, then header HTML)